-The internal evidence also points to the fact that the author is a Jew.
-Although he uses fourteen words unique to the New Testament (found nowhere else), in discussing the events of redemptive history, Jude follows the Hebrew Old Testament (not the LXX).
-He also cites from two apocryphal Jewish writings (the Assumption of Moses and the Book of Enoch), indicating that those to whom he is writing were probably influenced by Jewish apocalyptic (end-times speculation).
-Jude appeals to their interest in the end-times, reminding them that they must understand these things in light of the second advent of Jesus.
+There is no question that the author is a Jew.
+Although he uses fourteen words unique to the New Testament (found nowhere else), in his discussion of redemptive history Jude follows the Hebrew Old Testament (not the LXX).
+Furthermore, he cites from two apocryphal Jewish writings (the Assumption of Moses and the Book of Enoch), which indicates that those to whom he is writing were probably influenced by Jewish apocalyptic (end-times speculation).
+Jude appeals to their interest in end-times, but reminds them that they must understand these things in light of the coming of Jesus.

-As for the date of this epistle, one important key is found in verses 17-18, when Jude says, "but you must remember, beloved, the predictions of the apostles of our Lord Jesus Christ.
+As for the date of this epistle, one important key is found in verses 17-18, when Jude says, "But you must remember, beloved, the predictions of the apostles of our Lord Jesus Christ.
 They said to you, 'In the last time there will be scoffers, following their own ungodly passions."
 If Jude's audience includes people who themselves heard the teaching of the various apostles, then this letter must have been written when such people were still alive.
-This pushes us toward an earlier date of authorship, especially if Peter (or his secretary) consulted this epistle when crafting his second letter.
-There is also some evidence within the letter that Jude was personally familiar with his readers.
-In verse 3, Jude uses an intimate personal address-"beloved, although I was very eager to write to you about our common salvation, I found it necessary to write appealing to you to contend for the faith that was once for all delivered to the saints."
-Jude calls his readers "beloved" (i.e. "dear friends") and then addresses them in a personal way ("you"), which seems to support the notion that although the epistle does not identify its intended audience, Jude knew many of those to whom he is writing.
+This pushes us toward an earlier date, especially if Peter (or his secretary) did indeed consult this epistle when crafting his second letter.
+Furthermore, there is also some evidence within the letter that Jude was personally familiar with his readers.
+In verse 3, Jude uses an intimate personal address-"Beloved, although I was very eager to write to you about our common salvation, I found it necessary to write appealing to you to contend for the faith that was once for all delivered to the saints."
+That Jude calls his readers "beloved" (i.e. "dear friends") and then addresses them in a personal way ("you"), seems to support the notion that although the epistle does not identify its intended audience, Jude knew many of those to whom he is writing.

-With the historical background in mind, we turn to the first four verses of the Epistle of Jude.
-In the opening two verses of the epistle we learn the name of the author, but not much about those receiving this short epistle.
+In the opening two verses of the epistle we learn the name of the author, but not much about his intended destination.
 "Jude, a servant of Jesus Christ and brother of James, To those who are called, beloved in God the Father and kept for Jesus Christ: May mercy, peace, and love be multiplied to you."
 Jude identifies himself as the brother of James, and as a servant of Christ-a very common title in the New Testament which is used by Paul, Peter, James, and now Jude.
-It is important for us to notice that like his brother James, Jude does not appeal to the fact that Jesus is his biological half-brother.
-While Jude does mention James (who, according to Acts 15, is one of the leaders of the early church), Jude's authority in writing this letter rebuking false teachers comes from the fact that Jude (like James) is a bond-servant (a slave) of Jesus.
-The implication is that Jude has been divinely commissioned to write this epistle.
+It is important for us to notice that like his brother James, Jude does not appeal to the fact that Jesus is his brother.
+While Jude does mention James (who, as we see in Acts 15, is one of the leaders of the early church), Jude's authority in writing this letter rebuking false teachers, comes from the fact that Jude (like James) is a bond-servant (a slave) of Jesus, the implication being that Jude has been divinely commissioned to write this epistle.